 Ron Baker actually began accounting when he was 15!
 He credits his career path to his accounting teacher in high school and his father who owned a barber shop.
 Ron started to do bookkeeping and taxes for his dad and his dad’s friends after becoming interested in his high school course.
 After college, he started working for KPMG.

-In the late 80’s he started his own practice and began operating on a value-priced business model.
+In the late 80’s Ron started his own practice and began operating on a value-priced business model.
 He wanted to provide his clients with a better customer experience.
-He realized the century-old billable hour business model had some major flaws:
+He chose to charge fixed prices for value delivered instead of charging for time (billable hours) .
+Ron knew the century-old billable hour business model had some major flaws.
+While a value pricing approach had some major benefits.

 - The billable hour focuses on time spent on a task rather than the completion of the job.